openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Overview.rst

  :alt: The Active Students Last Week metric with the tip "Students who visited
        at least one page in the course content" showing

-This guide is intended to offer more complete information to those who are interested.
+This guide is intended to offer more complete information.

-* For information about the computation of the values that are reported, the :ref:`Reference` chapter provides detail.
+* For information about the computation of the values that are reported, see the :ref:`Reference` chapter.
 For a reference to the data that edX collects and stores, see the `edX Research Guide`_.

-* For those who want cues for putting the data provided by edX Insights to work, this guide contains chapters that introduce the graphs, metrics, and reports that you access in edX Insights.
+* For an introduction to the graphs, metrics, and reports that you can access in edX Insights, see the following chapters.

  * :ref:`Enrollment_Activity`